The O'Reilly book by Liz Rice is now available for download!

-Following the O’Reilly Report written by Liz Rice and published by O’Reilly, Isovalent brings you the in-depth O’Reilly book that enables learning eBPF.
+Following the O’Reilly Report "What is eBPF?" written by Liz Rice, Isovalent brings you the in-depth O’Reilly book that enables learning eBPF.
 This book not only helps with a primer on the importance of eBPF but also helps you run your first eBPF program with a “Hello World” application.